 Our Mission: In support of the military training mission, conserve and enhance the Air Force Academy’s natural resources through the application of sound science and proactive stewardship practices.

 The Natural Resources program manages the forests, rangelands, wetlands, wildlife, recreational fishing lakes, and multi-use trails on the US Air Force Academy, Farish Recreation Area, and Bullseye Auxiliary Airfield.
 Through a Cooperative Agreement with the US Fish and Wildlife Service, a team of USFWS biologists and foresters is responsible for managing the installation’s 19,110 acres, of which more than 70% is natural open space.
 The staff works cooperatively with many partners, including local governments and organizations, Colorado Parks and Wildlife, US Forest Service, Colorado Natural Heritage Program, Colorado State Forest Service, and other DoD offices.
-The natural resource management program has received the US Fish and Wildlife Service's Military Conservation Partner Award and the Department of Defense General Thomas D. White Award.
+The natural resources management program has received the US Fish and Wildlife Service's Military Conservation Partner Award and the Department of Defense General Thomas D. White Award.

 Events and Services

-- Firewood sales by appointment - Monday-Friday
+- Firewood sales by appointment - Monday-Friday - $40/cord

 - New Santa Fe Trail and Falcon Trail is open for public use

-Why Do We Use iSportsman for Permits?
+Why Do We Use iSportsman?

 Please call Natural Resources at (719) 333-3308 for assistance or information.